the-united-nations-2025/reddit-world-mirror/_posts/2025-12-18-gamergate.md

 | Before vs After      | 0.3577  | 0.082882 | Not significant |

 ---
+Both visualization and non-parametric Kruskal-Wallis test suggest non-significant differences and no clear trends for both filtering methods...

 **Interpretation**:
 > Unconclusive analysis... *but don't be discouraged, you can still look at the target communities now!*